Bentix-cs/fivem-greenscreener/README.md

 - Maybe add it for vehicles too

 ## Known issues
-- After the players model switch, the clothing does not to appear (please let me know if you have a fix for that)
+- After the players model switch, the clothing does not appear (please let me know if you have a fix for that)

 ## Installation
 **Dependencies**